karnuttam/FallGuard_Ahouba3.O/README.md

-# SafeStep AI | Intelligent Fall Detection for the Visually Impaired
+# FallGuard AI | Intelligent Fall Detection for the Visually Impaired

 ### The Problem
 Visually impaired individuals face a significantly higher risk of falls due to environmental barriers.
 Delayed assistance after a fall can lead to severe medical complications.
 Current solutions are often expensive, specialized hardware—we are making safety accessible via the smartphone already in their pocket.